Dig (2026 TV series)

 Dig is an upcoming television comedy series created by Michael Schur and Amy Poehler.
 The series is based on the 2023 novel Excavations by Kate Myers.
-Myers will also be an executive producer on the show.
+Myers is also an executive producer on the show.

 Premise

 Four archaeologists are working at an excavation site in Greece when they discover a secret that puts them in the midst of an international conspiracy.